fitomad/openai-dotnet/README.md

 # OpenAI .NET library

-Fitomad.OpenAI is a .NET library that allows you to access the powerful AI models from OpenAI, such as GPT, DALL-E, and Whisper, through a simple and intuitive interface.
+Fitomad.OpenAI is a community-maintained .NET library that allows you to access the powerful AI models from OpenAI, such as GPT, DALL-E, and Whisper, through a simple and intuitive interface.
 You can use this framework to generate text, code, images, audio, and more, with just a few lines of code.

 Fitomad.OpenAI provides various options to customize your requests and responses.
 Whether you want to create a chatbot, a content generator, a sentiment analyzer, a translator, or any other AI-powered application, Fitomad.OpenAI can help you achieve your goals with ease and efficiency.